lukeheath/learn-react/README.md

 <Counter name="High Fives" max={ 30 } min={ -10 } increment={ 2 } />
 ```

- They're in parenthesis the same way we pass variables to a component.
+ They're in brackets the same way we pass variables to a component.
 In other words, why didn't we do this?
 ```
 <Counter name="High Fives" max="30" min="-10" increment="2" />
 ```

 Long story short, that turns our _numbers_ into _strings_.
-If you're passing numbers into a component and you want them to remain _numbers_ pass them in with brackets!
+If you're passing _numbers_ into a component and you want them to remain _numbers_, pass them in with brackets!

 ---------